 It can be tough to accept offers of help, especially if the help is for everyday tasks that in the past you have completed with ease, such as cooking and cleaning.
-If you live in NSW and have an elderly loved one who is a little proud, stubborn or who rejects offers of care, Like Family can help.
+If you live on the east coast of Australia and have an elderly loved one who is a little proud, stubborn or who rejects offers of care, Like Family can help.
 We offer fully flexible services which allow members to largely keep their sense of independence while giving family members the peace of mind that their elderly relative is being given the care they need.

 Like Family is on a mission to reduce social isolation, harnessing the power of community to provide dedicated support for companionship and non-medical services due to ageing, illness or disability.
 We provide peace of mind as all our heroes are carefully screened, we are NDIS approved and have over 50 five-star Google reviews from our customers.
 Plus, we believe it shouldn’t break your budget to get the support you need, that’s why we offer an affordable $46/hr flat rate with no extra fees.